Privilege Escalation

 setcap cap_dac_read_search+ep /home/demo/tar

-Repeat same procedure to escalate the privilege, take the access of host machine as a local user and move ahead for privilege escalation.
-Since this time admin has use CAP_DAC_READ_SEARCH that will help us to bypass file read permission checks and directory read and execute permission checks.
+Repeat the same procedure to escalate the privilege, take access to the host machine as a local user, and move ahead for privilege escalation.
+Since this time admin has used CAP_DAC_READ_SEARCH which will help us to bypass file read permission checks and directory read and execute permission checks.

 getcap -r / 2>/dev/null